 Kitchen Lighting Trends

-A majority of kitchens either have casually elegant lighting design that is stylish and chic, yet comfortable, the conventional kind that is not so opulent, and the contemporary lighting focuses on function, is modern and without frills.
+A majority of kitchens either have a casually elegant lighting design that is stylish and chic, yet comfortable.
+The conventional kind that is not so opulent, and the contemporary lighting focuses on function, is modern and without frills.

-Homes are getting larger, which means larger kitchens; energy-saving compact florescent lamps are preferred.
+Homes are getting larger, which means larger kitchens; most people prefer energy-saving compact fluorescent lamps.
 These, in turn, need larger fixtures to accommodate them.
 Today’s kitchen interior designers feel that to get the best kitchen lighting, the lighting design must incorporate more than one source of light for a balance.